jovianarts/LVSolutionBuilder/README.md

 ## Usage

-From its UI, Solution Builder can act upon a directory or if given a file that specifies all the projects, can act upon the projects listed in that file.
+Solution Builder can be operated on through its user interface or by command-line.

 ![Solution Builder UI](docs/SolutionBuilderUI.png)